-Sleepless in Rapid City: A child’s sleeping patterns can affect more than just behavior
+Sleepless in Rapid City: a child’s sleeping patterns can affect more than just behavior

 Occupational therapy is one-way children can relearn sleeping habits- in order to form better ones in the future.

-“If a child isn’t getting enough sleep it’s going to affect things like executive functioning, which is an umbrella term that talks about or that breaks into attention, difficulty with problem-solving, and your working memory.
-So all of the things are going to play into the child’s ability to participate in any subject within the classroom,” says Kelsey Bonavida, from Black Hills Pediatric Therapy
+“If a child isn’t getting enough sleep it’s going to affect things like executive functioning, that is an umbrella term that talks about or that breaks into attention, difficulty with problem-solving, and your working memory.
+So all of the things are going to play into the child’s ability to participate in any subject within the classroom,” says Kelsey Bonavida, from Black Hills Pediatric Therapy.

-“When a child isn’t getting enough sleep it can often present like ADHD, so having difficulty with attention, inability to sit still or hyperactivity,” Bonavita continues.
+“When a child isn’t getting enough sleep it can often present like ADHD, so having difficulty with attention, inability to sit still or hyperactivity,” Bonavida continues.

 Common styles in which a lack of sleep can present itself are not just looking tired but can cause issues in focusing, functioning, and retaining information throughout the day.
 This can form habits that increase as they get older.